-In accordance with 42 U.S.C. § 8624 (b)(4), as amended, Pennsylvania has coordinated the planning process for the development of the State Plan with the following agencies:
+In accordance with 42 U.S.C. § 8624(b)(4), as amended, Pennsylvania has coordinated the planning process for the development of the State Plan with the following agencies:

-- The Department of Community and Economic Development (DCED), which is the designated agency for Weatherization programs under Title IV of the Energy Conservation and Production Act; - The Department of Aging;

-• Agencies represented on the LIHEAP Advisory Committee (LAC), including the American Association of Retired Persons, Pennsylvania Council on Aging, Community Legal Services, DCED, Pennsylvania Utility Law Project, Utility Emergency Services Fund, Dollar Energy Fund, Energy Coordinating Agency, Community Action Association of Pennsylvania, County Welfare Rights Representatives, Office of Consumer Advocate, Pennsylvania Petroleum Marketers & Convenience Store Association, Energy Association of Pennsylvania, Pennsylvania Rural Electric Association, Public Utility Commission (PUC), and the Allegheny County Department of Human Services.
+- DCED, which is the designated agency for weatherization programs under Title IV of the Energy Conservation and Production Act; - The Department of Aging; - Agencies represented on the LAC, including the American Association of Retired Persons, Pennsylvania Council on Aging, Community Legal Services, DCED, Pennsylvania Utility Law Project, Utility Emergency Services Fund, Dollar Energy Fund, Energy Coordinating Agency, Community Action Association of Pennsylvania, County Welfare Rights Representatives, Office of Consumer Advocate, Pennsylvania Petroleum Marketers & Convenience Store Association, Energy Association of Pennsylvania, Pennsylvania Rural Electric Association, PUC, and the Allegheny County Department of Human Services.